SORMAS-Foundation/SORMAS-Project/SERVER_SETUP.md

 ## Web Server Setup

 ### Apache Web Server
-**Note: This is not necessary for development systems.**
-When you are using SORMAS in a production environment you should use a http server like Apache 2 instead of putting the payara server in the first line.
+**Note: This is not necessary for development systems.** When you are using SORMAS in a production environment you should use a http server like Apache 2 instead of putting the Payara server in the first line.
-Here are some things that you should do to configure the apache server as proxy:
+Here are some things that you should do to configure the Apache server as a proxy:

-* Activate all needed modules
+* Activate all needed modules:

 		a2enmod ssl
 		a2enmod rewrite
 		a2enmod proxy
 		a2enmod proxy_http
 		a2enmod headers
-* create a new site /etc/apache2/sites-available/your.sormas.server.url.conf (e.g. sormas.org.conf)
+* Create a new site /etc/apache2/sites-available/your.sormas.server.url.conf (e.g. sormas.org.conf)
-* Force SSL secured connections: redirect from http to https
+* Force SSL secured connections: redirect from http to https:

 		<VirtualHost *:80>
 			ServerName your.sormas.server.url